pimatic/pimatic/README.md

       "plugin": "plugin-name"
     }

 where `"plugin-name"` ist the name and directory of the plugin you want to load.
-All plugins are in the `node_modules` directory and there prefixed with `pimatic-`.
+All plugins are installed in the `node_modules` directory and prefixed with `pimatic-`.

 #### Available Plugins: